NickReinlein/GilGoblin/README.md

 Other Projects:
 * XIVAPI: A FINAL FANTASY XIV: Online REST API ( https://xivapi.com/ )
 * Universalis: A crowdsourced market board aggregator for the game FFXIV ( https://github.com/Universalis-FFXIV/Universalis )

-Applications & Libraries:
-* FileHelpers: A free and easy to use .NET library to import or export data from fixed length or delimited records in files, strings or streams.   (https://www.filehelpers.net/)
-* Serilog: A clean logging library which provides diagnostic logging to files, the console, and elsewhere.  (https://serilog.net/)